grimery/Adventure.Land/README.md

 - Merchant

 The merchant is the most capable character so far.
 Most people only use it to sell things on the marketplace.
-Mine acts as s support-character for the party, so they don't get interrupted and can keep farming 100% of the time.
+Mine acts as support-character for the party, so they don't get interrupted and can keep farming 100% of the time.

 ## What the code does